ColeTrammer/adventofcode/README.md

 cargo run --release -- --test
 ```

-### 2021
+### 2021 Past Solutions

-The solutions for 2021 are located in the `adventofcode2021` directory.
+The rust solutions for 2021 are located in the `adventofcode2021` directory.
 Each day has its own rust project, named `day1`,
 `day2`, etc. To compile and run a solution, use the following commands:

 ```bash